 - Will we see sea turtles?

 While we can never guarantee any wildlife sightings, Kane'ohe Bay is home to many Hawaiian Green Sea Turtles.
 There is a good chance of seeing turtles and a lot of other marine life, but you have to be in the right place at the right time.
-The longer you spend searching, the better your chances are.

 - Are there sharks/will we see sharks?